Jermaine-ye/Project3_Safe-Space_Bootcamp/README.md

 # Safe Space
 ### A Singapore-based online counselling platform providing customized therapist matching services for people seeking help
-Provide customised Therapist matching services based on their personal needs and help identify the type of help they need.

 For clients, this app allows users to: